DLGP

 In 2017, our family answered the call to become a foster family.
 We embarked on the journey with high hopes, unrealistic expectations of adoption, and a desire to be the difference for at least one child.
 As we entered into foster care, we quickly realized our support network was quite thin and that we were in way over our heads.
 Despite having three biological children, we were severely under equipped to parent teenagers who have a history of extreme trauma.

-J’s arrival brought a whirlwind into our lives in a way that I couldn’t have anticipated.
-This challenged our initial belief that she would seamlessly integrate into our family like our biological children.
+One of our kid’s arrival brought a whirlwind into our lives in a way that I couldn’t have anticipated.
+This challenged our initial belief that they would seamlessly integrate into our family like our biological children.
 As the challenges increased, my feeble attempt to improve the situation was to exert control, attempting to play the role of the Holy Spirit.
 Looking back, I wish I had understood the wisdom from Paul’s teaching in 1 Corinthians:

 I planted the seed, Apollos watered it, but God has been making it grow.
 So neither the one who plants nor the one who waters is anything, but only God, who makes things grow.
 The one who plants and the one who waters have one purpose, and they will each be rewarded according to their own labor.
 (NIV)